Penn State University

 Transparency in Assignment Design

-Do your students not read the instructions or seem miss the point of the assignment?
+Do your students not read the instructions or seem to miss the point of the assignment?
 Using a simple, research-based, three-part framework, you can improve the alignment between your intentions and what you ask students to do.
 Come with an assignment and ready to work!

 Student Engagement